 Is it selfish to use donor eggs?

-Patients often ask me if it is selfish for them to use donor eggs to conceive when using their own eggs is not possible.
-Similarly, patients who are doing traditional IVF sometimes ask this question too, worrying that investing so much money and labor into having a child is a selfish choice.
+Patients often ask me if it is selfish for them to use donor eggs to conceive when using their eggs is not possible.
+Similarly, patients who are doing traditional IVF sometimes ask this question, too, worrying that investing so much money and labor into having a child is a selfish choice.

 Many patients who had a donor-conceived baby tell me that they cannot imagine having a different child than the one that is theirs.